MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form.md

 ## Enable code components on form fields

-If a Dataverse form field has been configured to use a code component using the Data workspace or a model-driven app, you can enable the code component to be used when a form is used on a webpage.
+If a Dataverse form field has been configured to use a code component using the Data workspace or a model-driven app, you can enable the code component to be used on a webpage form.

 To enable a code component: